TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 ```
 - It will be used to dynamically create a directory of files and implementation.
 - File name validation will run on docker to ensure the validity.
+- If an implementtion of the algorithm already exists and your version is different from that implemented, please use incremental numeric digit as a suffix.
+For example, if `median_search.cpp` already exists in the `search` folder and you are contributing a new implementation, the filename should be `median_search2.cpp` and for a third implementation, `median_search3.cpp`.

 #### New Directory guidelines
 - We recommend adding files to existing directories as much as possible.